 This vehicle is equipped with 7-pin trailer power socket, located under the rear cargo box.
 The socket wires are configured to this standard as shown in the image provided.
-If not equipped, an accessory trailer socket and power converter is required for trailers that do not have a 7-pin connector.
+An accessory trailer power converter is required for trailers that do not have a 7-pin connector.
 Contact your dealer for more information.